 NCMC Implementation Model

-You must be considering the functionality of the NCMC or RuPay card in a transportation system.
+You must consider the functionality of the NCMC or RuPay card in a transportation system.
 So, here is an illustration of how the NCMC card might be implemented in a bus transportation system.
-The illustration below provides a detailed illustration of how an NCMC card will function in a State Road Transport Undertaking (SRTUs).
+The illustration below provides a detailed illustration of how an NCMC card will function in a State Road Transport Undertaking (SRTU).

 Other market categories, including metro, parking, toll, and smart cities, will all use the same idea.